It is the fastest three hours in media hosted by me, El Rushbo, and we're already into the third hour here.

 That's right.

-Study published in the Bulletin of the World Health Organization claims that governments need to take control of their economies to prevent people from getting fat from the article.
+Study published in the Bulletin of the World Health Organization claims that governments need to take control of their economies to prevent people from getting fat.

-Those people should have free reign out there unless governments come in and protect unsuspecting Doomkoff citizens who are getting fat even though they don't want to get fat.
+Those people shouldn't have free reign out there unless governments come in and protect unsuspecting Dumcoff citizens who are getting fat even though they don't want to get fat.

 They're getting fat because of private sector greed.